 2.2 Data Collection & Analysis

 The field study was carried out during the month of September and October of the year of 2024.
 A thorough field survey based on observation served as the framework for the entire study.
-All observations were conducted during the day using either the naked eye or 10x binoculars.
-At first, trees with active nests were identified.
-The storks' activities while defending their nests were helped to identify active nests.
-White paint was applied to the lowest portion of each nest tree in accordance with its number.
-Diameter to breast height (DBH) of nest trees was measured at the height of 150 cm using tape.
-Circumference of the trees were measured and converted to diameter by dividing the circumference by pi (3.14159).
-Only the trees with active nests were observed and identified.
-Data on the tree species, DBH of that tree, total number of nests on that trees, total number of birds and average number of nests were observed and tabulated.
-The relation between the nest tree`s DBH and the average nests according to DBH, irrespective of their species were also measured by linear regression.
-Durbin Watson statistics were also performed to detect autocorrelation in the residuals of the regression analysis.
-All the analyses were carried out by Microsoft Office Excel 2019.
-Additional information has been gathered from secondary sources, like official documents of respective departments.
+All observations were conducted made during the day using either the naked eye or 10x binoculars.
+Initially, At first, trees with active nests were identified, aided by observing the storks' defensive behavour activities while defending around their nests. were helped to identify active nests.
+Each nest tree was marked with white paint was applied to the lowest at its base according to portion of each nest tree in accordance with its assigned number.
+The diameter to at breast height (DBH) of each nest trees was measured at the height of 150 cm above ground using a tape.
+Tree circumference of the trees were measured and converted to diameter by dividing the circumference by pi (3.14159).
+Only the trees with active nests were observed and identifiedrecorded.
+Data on the tree species, DBH of that tree, total number of nests per on that trees, total number of birds, and average number of nests were collected observed and tabulated.
+The relationship between the nest tree DBH and the average number of nests per tree according to DBH, irrespective of their species, was analysed using were also measured by linear regression.
+Durbin-Watson statistics were also performed to detect autocorrelation in the residuals of the regression analysis.
+All the analyses were carried out by using Microsoft Office Excel 2019.
+Additional information has been was gathered from secondary sources, including like official documents from the relevant of respective departments.

 3. results

-3.1 Nest Counting of AOS
+3.1 Nest Counting

 The Asian Openbill Storks usually form monospecific colonies with an affinity to build nest on the upper and upper middle canopy.
 During this study, interestingly other species of birds were observed along with them very rarely.
 A total of 332 trees of 19 species were studied, where nesting of AOS was observed.
 Among these 19 tree species, 4 tree species were exotic in nature of origin and remaining 15 tree species were of native type.
 It is observed that averagely 3 storks including nestlings are present on every observed nest.
 Tree species type, total no. of trees, average DBH, total no. of nests, average nests per tree and total no. of birds regarding their tree species has been depicted in Table 1.
 Though trees of Trewia nudiflora is more common in Adina deer Park, but Anthocephalus cadamba shows highest no. of average nests per tree.
 In Fig 2, a graphical representation between total no. of trees and total no. of nests has been depicted.
 Some significant tree species with good number of average nests per tree are Lagerstroemia flosreginae, Ficus rumphii and Albizia lucida.